UX Metrics: The Essential Toolkit for User-Centric Design

 Likert scale survey question on ease of SEQs

-Even though it's just one question, the SEQ can tell us a lot, especially when used alongside other usability metrics.
-It helps us understand whether users can complete a task and how they feel about doing it.
-This simple approach makes the SEQ a powerful tool for making products better and more user-friendly.
+Even though it's just one question, the SEQ can reveal a lot, especially when used with other usability tools.
+It shows whether people can complete a task and how they feel about doing it.
+That makes the SEQ a powerful and practical tool for improving products.

 Customer Churn Rate (CCR)